The Kasparovs win 20,000 for ailing children

 The siblings in need of surgery for whom Kasparov was playing

-1. (20 lari) Which chess award is given to the best chess players in
+1. (20 lari) Which chess award is given to the best chess players in the world?

 B. Golden Globe